balaji-mallepalli/Valentine-s-Special---2/README.md

 # 💖 Will You Be My Valentine? 💖

-A fun and interactive Valentine's Day web page that playfully encourages your special someone to say "Yes"!
+A fun and interactive Valentine's Day web page that playfully encourages your special one to say "Yes"!

 ## ✨ Features